Duet3D/wiki-content/User_manual/Tuning/Delta_calibration.md

 Tools that can help you generate the bed.g file include the [RepRapFirmware configuration tool](https://configtool.reprapfirmware.org/) and [the bed file wizard](http://www.escher3d.com/pages/wizards/wizardbed.php).

-## Adding trigger height corrections to the bed.g file
+## If your probe trigger height varies with position: add trigger height corrections to the bed.g file

-You may wish to omit this section for first-time calibration and return to it later.

 Ideally, your Z probe will have exactly the same trigger height at each probe point.
 In practice it may not: